logicalclocks/machine-learning-api/README.md

 HSML is the library to interact with the Hopsworks Model Registry and Model Serving.
 The library makes it easy to export, manage and deploy models.

-The library automatically configures itself based on the environment it is run.
 However, to connect from an external Python environment additional connection information, such as host and port, is required.
-For more information about the setup from external environments, see the setup section.

 ## Getting Started On Hopsworks